This section discusses the management of pain related to the treatment of early and locally advanced breast cancer.

 Pain can be treated and sometimes, treatment plans can be changed to reduce painful side effects.

-Pain is usually easier to treat when you first have it.
+Pain is usually easier to treat when you first notice it.

 Waiting until pain is severe before seeking relief can make it harder to control and may require more medication.
-So, it’s important to talk with your provider about any pain you have.
+Talk with your health care provider about any pain you have.

 Pain right after surgery is usually due to injury to the skin or muscles.
 It may be treated with mild pain relievers such as ibuprofen (Advil or Motrin), naproxen (Aleve or Naprosyn) or acetaminophen (Tylenol).

-For more severe pain, your provider may prescribe opioids (such as hydrocodone or oxycodone).
+For more severe pain, as your surgery wound is healing, your provider may prescribe tramadol, tapentadol or opioids (such as hydrocodone or oxycodone).

 There are many non-drug methods of easing pain.
 These include physical therapy, acupuncture, relaxation techniques, massage therapy, hot and cold therapy, yoga and guided imagery.